 To read an article on discovery dinosaurs inside museums: The Best Place to Find a New Dinosaur Inside a Museum.

-The fossil was found in strata from the Bostobynskaya Formation (also known as the Bostobe Formation).
+Fossils come from strata associated with the Bostobynskaya Formation (also known as the Bostobe Formation).
 It has been dated to the Late Cretaceous approximately 85 million years ago.
 The team of scientists, including Gareth Dyke from University College Dublin, dissolved away the plaster and glue that had been used to prepare the fossil fragments in the 1970s to reveal the true fossil bone.

 The research paper co-authored by scientists from University College, Dublin, University of Portsmouth, Museo Geologico e Paleontologico (Bologna) plus contributions from French and Belgium based researchers has been published in the scientific journal “Biology Letters”.